brchn6/ML_Project/README.md

         The classes CopulaGenerator, ConditionalTransformer, and ClassifierEvaluator are used in this script.
         '''

-    #GuyTrain:
+    # GuyTrain:
     '''
     1. [X_test_df, X_train_df, y_test_df, y_train_df] - the final train and test sets used for training the model,
     customized to fit the xgboost model.

-        2. xgboost_gridcv.py - This script was used to hyperparameter tune the xgboost model using grid search cross validation.
+    2. xgboost_gridcv.py - This script was used to hyperparameter-tune the xgboost model using grid search cross-validation.

-        3. xgboost_optuna.py - This script was used to hyperparameter tune the xgboost model using optuna.
+    3. xgboost_optuna.py - This script was used to hyperparameter-tune the xgboost model using Optuna.

     4. feature_importance_script.py - contains the functions used in order to generate the feature importance plot of the xgboost model after hyperparameter tuning.
     '''

-    #BarModels:
+    # BarModels:
     ```
     1. __main__.py  is the main python script that run the classes build in Rendom_forest_BC.py file
     2. Rendom_forest_BC.py hold the classes use in the main script
     3. RF_Main_Run_BestParams.py is the script that run the best parameters for the random forest model
-    4. RF_Main_Run_FullScript.py is the script that run the full script for the random forest model
+    4. RF_Main_Run_FullScript.py is the script that run the full script for the random forest model while running grid- search for the best parameters.
     5. bsub is a directory that hold the bash scripts that run the python scripts on the cluster
     6. logs is a directory that hold the logs of the scripts that run on the cluster
     7. personalClass is a directory that hold the classes that are used in the main script